Ron Nicol: Boston Consulting Group

 Nicol joined the Boston Consulting Group, a management consulting firm, in 1987.
 He worked out of their Chicago office and was elected partner four years later.
 In 1993, he opened the firm's Dallas office.
 In 2006, Nicol was named one of the top 25 Global Consultants by Consulting Magazine.
 He served as a senior partner and managing director before becoming a senior advisor in January 2016.
 His areas of focus have been technology and organization.
 He is also a Special Advisor at Tritium Partners and Anzu Industrial Capital Partners.

 Trump transition

-In 2016, Nicol was selected to direct the agency action team in charge of President-elect Donald J. Trump's transition.
+In 2016, Nicol was selected to direct the agency action team in charge of President-elect Donald Trump's transition.
 The team was responsible for the successful turnover of all agencies of the federal government.

 Subsequent to the Trump Transition, Nicol returned to the world of business by joining a number of corporate boards, becoming an advisor to private equity and venture capital firms and becoming a senior advisor at The Boston Consulting Group.